Legal tax avoidance vs. criminal tax evasion

 Target: Bank secrecy

 Let's once more return to Donald Johnston's view on tax avoidance vs. tax evasion.
-The following remark deserves attention:
+The following remark deserves attention:"What is critical is transparency," says Johnston.

 Not only a tax lawyer and a politician, the OECD Secretary-General is proving to be a skilled wordsmith.